 2. Submitters must be 18 years of age or older.

 4. Submissions MUST be the intellectual property of the submitter(s) and/or their team, or the submitter(s) must have obtained appropriate licensing rights to use any and all content featured in their series — including music.
 No proxy submissions are accepted.

-5. The series must have a minimum of three (3) episodes available by the end of submissions (31/3/2019).
+5. The series must have a minimum of three (3) episodes available by the end of submissions period 2020.
 The series does not have to be officially released or publicly available, but it must be available for our selection panel to view at the time of submission.

-14. Official selections, Spotlight selections and student selections, will first be announced at the program launch in May 2019 (date TBA), and via the Melbourne WebFest e-newsletter, social media, and the Melbourne WebFest web site.
-Submitters will be notified of the outcome via FilmFreeway the day after the program launch.
+15. Official selections, Spotlight selections and student selections, will be announced via the Melbourne WebFest e-newsletter, social media, and the Melbourne WebFest web site.
+Submitters will be notified of the outcome via FilmFreeway.

 16. Decisions by Melbourne WebFest are final.

 17. Melbourne WebFest reserves the right to amend the criteria.